 Proud member of AEA & SAG-AFTRA

 I’m a born and bred New Yorker, but have traveled all over the globe, often with my wife, Donna, and my, now grown, children, Sari and Daniel.
-It's been a dozen years now since I decided to pursue my passion for acting full-time.
+It's been over a dozen years now since I decided to pursue my passion for acting full-time.

 I’ve played all sorts of roles: doctors, psychologists, judges, professors, priests, kings, gods, detectives, a jury foreman, CEOs, father, an outlaw, a porter, and even the president of a synagogue.
 Yes, mostly professionals and authority figures, but I also love playing roles that are not my "type."
-I’ve played many iconic roles: Oberon, the fairy king in "A Midsummer Night's Dream"; the iconic Lord Chancellor, Polonius, in “Hamlet”; Baylor, the conservative Montana rancher in Sam Shepard’s “A Lie of the Mind”; Helge, the patriarch in “Festen”; Pastor Manders, the narrow-minded cleric in Ibsen’s “Ghosts”; Alexander Serebryakov, the aristocratic professor in Chekhov’s “Uncle Vanya”; Dr. Dorn, the popular ladies' man in Chekhov’s “The Seagull”; Reverend Sam Gardner, the eccentric clergyman in Shaw’s “Mrs. Warren’s Profession”; the hyper-skeptical Botard in Ionesco's "Rhinoceros"; and a trio of comedic roles in Bill Svanoe's “Pants on Fire.”
+I’ve played many iconic roles: Oberon, the fairy king in "A Midsummer Night's Dream"; the loquacious Lord Chancellor, Polonius, in “Hamlet”; Baylor, the conservative Montana rancher in Sam Shepard’s “A Lie of the Mind”; Helge, the patriarch in “Festen”; Pastor Manders, the narrow-minded cleric in Ibsen’s “Ghosts”; Alexander Serebryakov, the aristocratic professor in Chekhov’s “Uncle Vanya”; Dr. Dorn, the popular ladies' man in Chekhov’s “The Seagull”; Reverend Sam Gardner, the eccentric clergyman in Shaw’s “Mrs. Warren’s Profession”; the hyper-skeptical Botard in Ionesco's "Rhinoceros"; and a trio of comedic roles in Bill Svanoe's “Pants on Fire.”